andrea-parrilli/challenge-widget-app/README.md

 Now it is a playground to experiment with, and showcase the use of, current web app technology and the latest Java features.

+# Build

+To build the project, first build and install [tools-all](https://github.com/andrea-parrilli/tools-all), which is a dependency that is not published yet, by issuing, at the root of `tools/all` the maven command `mvn install`.

 # OpenAPI and Swagger

 API documentation is available as an open API spec at: